khoapham1002/mindpalace/_posts/Programming Hub/Tips & Tricks/2025-01-02-use-markdown.md

 {% raw %}
 {% include embed/video.html src='/path/to/video.mp4' %}

 You can also specify additional attributes for the embedded video file.
-Here is a full list of attributes allowed.
+Here is a full list of attributes allowed:
 {%
   include embed/video.html
   src='/path/to/video.mp4'